Millennials know that getting the right angle is important. After all, they are considered the “selfie generation.”

 Say goodbye to wrinkles

 Soften harsh wrinkles by using Botox.
 The botulinum toxin works by softening the muscle activity that contracts the skin and causes wrinkles.
 Many millennials seek out Botox injections not because they already have wrinkles but as a preventative treatment.

 Rejuvenate your skin and glow on camera after a Halo treatment.
 Halo is the first and only fractional hybrid laser available in the medical aesthetics industry.
 It rejuvenates and renews your complexion through fractional skin resurfacing.
 After, you can expect to see improvements in overall tone and texture, removal of discoloration, reduction in fine lines, reduced pore size, and skin reflectivity and glow.

 Botox Training at National Laser Institute

-Each course is divided into classroom education and clinical hands-on training.
-During classroom instruction, you will learn from up to 13 different expert instructors who will teach you things like facial anatomy, proper injection technique, pre- and post-patient care, and more!
+Each course combines classroom education and clinical hands-on training for the ultimate learning experience.
+During classroom instruction, you will learn from up to 13 different expert instructors who will teach you things like facial anatomy, proper injection technique, patient care and more!

-The second half of the course will be spent in a medical spa environment where you will do your hands-on training.
-You will be placed in small, intimate groups as you watch comprehensive injectable demonstrations.
-You will also have the opportunity to work on a variety of scheduled clients to gain real-world experience.
+Clinicals are spent in a medical spa environment where you will be placed in small, intimate groups as you watch comprehensive injectable demonstrations and treat a variety of clients to gain real-world experience.